 How is the Government structured?

-Her Majesty's Government is made up by the political party which has a majority in the House of Commons.
-The government is led by the Prime Minister and his/her Cabinet, which in-turn, is made up of MPs who head government departments - known as Secretary of States.
-These various departments are headquartered in London which have specific remits and responsibilities.
+Her Majesty's Government is formed by the political party which has a majority in the House of Commons.
+The government is led by the Prime Minister and his / her Cabinet, which is made up of MPs who head government departments - known as Secretary of States.
+These various departments are headquartered in London and have specific remits and responsibilities.

 Why weren't all the MPs present in the House of Commons during a debate?

-The House of Commons usually sits on Monday to Thursday, and occassional Fridays.
-It is very difficult for MPs to always be in the Chamber during debates because of other meetings they have to attend, as well as the work they do in their Parliamentary office.
-MPs are in high demand for meetings and surgeries in their constituency as well, and they have to organise their diary according to what debates they want to attend in Parliament.
+The House of Commons usually sits from Monday to Thursday, and on occassional Fridays.
+It is difficult for MPs to always be in the House of Commons chamber because of other engagements they have to attend or because they have to do work in their office.

-Government business is usually debated and voted on during Mondays until midnight, and then Tuesdays and Wednesdays until late evening.
-MPs will then return to their constituency to hold meetings from Thursday-Sunday.
-This is why the House of Commons may appear half empty, because many MPs have had to leave London for constituency business.
-Debates on Fridays are for Private Members Bills which have been introduced by individual MPs.
+Government business is usually conducted on during Mondays until midnight, and then Tuesdays and Wednesdays until mid-late evening.
+MPs then return to their constituencies to hold meetings and attend events from Thursday-Sunday.
+This is why the House of Commons may appear half empty on a Thursday or Friday, because many MPs have had to leave London for constituency business.
+Business on Thursdays is mostly comprised of backbench debates, and Fridays are allocated for Private Members Bills which have been introduced by individual MPs.